skip to main content

 20 feet (hallway)2,1341,436

-In this test, we wanted to show how grouping 16 channels to make one superwide bonded channel (320 MHz) delivers more throughput than combining just eight channels (160 MHz).
+In this test, I wanted to show how grouping 16 channels to make one superwide bonded channel (320 MHz) delivers more throughput than combining just eight channels (160 MHz).

-We hoped to squeeze more speed out of the OnePlus 11 5G since its max data rate is 5,764Mbps, but the best we could muster in our environment was a 5,187Mbps rate.
-After overhead, we landed a solid 3,684Mbps in real-world speed at close range.
+I hoped to squeeze more speed out of the OnePlus 11 5G since its max data rate is 5,764Mbps, but the best I could muster in my environment was a 5,187Mbps rate.
+After overhead, I landed a solid 3,684Mbps in real-world speed at close range.
 That’s crazy fast for a single device.

-We’ll have to come back when we test another Wi-Fi 7 router to see if it’s a phone or router issue.
+I’ll come back when I test another Wi-Fi 7 router to see if it’s a phone or router issue.

 6 GHz tests: 80 MHz vs. 80 MHz (Wi-Fi 7 vs. Wi-Fi 6E)